Jhidown/Robot_trajectory_estimation/README.md

 ## Data processing methods:

 - Theorical trajectories are calculated and updated on each command, and exported via `trajectory.py` as `.csv`
-- The camera's trajectory is estimated from images taken every 8 seconds (which corresponds to 30 cm at the robot's speed).
+- The camera's trajectory is estimated from images taken when a message such as ‘Encode angle ID: number’ is received, or every 9 seconds.
 - Visual Odometry is processed live using grayscale frame extraction, frame-to-frame pose estimation, and trajectory plotting
 - Flask runs as a background thread to receive external commands securely (via token)
 - The dark mode feature dynamically restyles all GUI components recursively